MicrosoftDocs/azure-reference-other/stream-analytics-docs/lag-azure-stream-analytics.md

 ---
 title: "LAG (Azure Stream Analytics)"
-description: "The LAG analytic operator allows one to look up the "previous" event in an event stream, within certain constraints."
+description: "The LAG analytic operator allows one to look up the 'previous' event in an event stream, within certain constraints."
 applies_to:
   - "Azure"